LaoArchAngel/fsw-wiki/questions_net.markdown

 __Q:__
 1. What is the garbage collector?
 2. When does garbage collection occur?
-3. How does garbage collection work?
+3. Describe the phases of garbage collection.

 __A:__
 1. The garbage collector is an automatic memory manager that allocates objects on the managed heap, reclaim objects that are no longer being used, and provides memory safety by making sure that an object cannot use the content of another object.